Research Projects

 Brian Tang, Kang G. Shin

 An LLM-powered web automation tool for scalable and efficient website interaction.
-We introduced Steward, an end-to-end system that interprets natural language instructions to navigate websites, automate tasks, and simulate user behavior without manual coding.
-I developed the system, focusing on improving execution speed, success rates, and cost efficiency.
-Our findings demonstrated that Steward enables more flexible and scalable web automation compared to traditional frameworks.
+Steward is an end-to-end system that interprets natural language instructions to navigate websites, automate tasks, and simulate user behavior without manual coding.
+Contribution: lead author.

 Eye-Shield: Real-Time Protection of Mobile Device Screen Information from Shoulder Surfing